Mike Mitchell (basketball, born 1967): Australia

 Mitchell was the second overall pick in the 1990 CBA draft before moving to Australia.

 Mitchell played in the National Basketball League (NBL) between 1991 and 1997 with the Gold Coast Rollers (1991–94), Brisbane Bullets (1995–96) and North Melbourne Giants (1997).

 During the 1992 season, Mitchell suffered an horrific injury when he smashed his right arm in anger against a wire-reinforced glass panel of a locker-room door after Gold Coast narrowly lost away to the Illawarra Hawks.
 With his arm almost severed, Mitchell was found slumped on the floor in a pool of blood by Rollers teammate Ron Radliff.
 Doubt was initially cast over whether Mitchell would ever play again.

 Europe

 Between 1997 and 1999, Mitchell played in Germany for Dragons Rhöndorf.
 After a seasons in France with Besançon BCD, he returned to Germany in 2000 and played the next four seasons for Gießen 46ers.
 He was unable to play in the 2004–05 season due to injury and subsequently retired in 2005.

 National team career

-Mitchell debuted for the Ireland national basketball team in 2001.
-He played for Ireland in 2003 at the European Championship.
+Mitchell debuted for the Ireland national basketball team in 2001, playing in FIBA EuroBasket 2003 qualification.